leenathomas01/Stability-Before-Alignment/01-foundations/affordance-escalation-constraint.md

 AEC is violated when any of the following hold:

 **A. Tier Jump Without Stabilization**
-System transitions to new capability tier T_k from T_j without demonstrating stable behavior in T_j.
+System transitions to new capability tier T_k from T_j without demonstrating bounded, non-divergent behavior in T_j.
 All actionable affordances in the current tier must be stabilized before expansion.

 **B. Action Exceeds Evaluation Capacity**
-System executes action A_i where Impact(A_i) > Eval_Bound(E(t)), and E(t) fails the sufficiency clause.
+System executes action A_i where Impact(A_i) exceeds what E(t) can bound, and E(t) fails the sufficiency clause.

 **C. Feedback Lag Exceedance**
 System performs sequence {A_1...A_n} before feedback on A_1 returns, and cumulative impact exceeds E(t).